 Payroll money typically comes from the organization’s funds.
 However, in small companies, it may directly come from an employer’s bank account.
 For instance, if a company has a large number of employees, the payroll will be compiled from the organizational revenue or fund account.
 However, a small company with 5 to 10 employees might get paid via an employer’s account.

 Employers typically pay payroll taxes on a regular basis.
-It can be due weekly, monthly and quarterly depending on how much pay the process.
-There are few companies with little taxes that even pay payroll taxes on a yearly basis.
+It can be due weekly, monthly and quarterly depending on the process.
+There are a few companies that pay little in taxes and even pay payroll taxes on a yearly basis.

 Payroll software offers you tons of advantages over manual payroll processing.
 Here are a few for reference: